Part one and two appear at http://www.fryuhanna.com/2022/01/28/ad-orientem-liturgies-part-i/

 Then comes the second portion in the Maronite liturgy where the priest crosses his hands over his breast, bows to the left and then to the right, and asks the congregation to pray for him.
 What I find quite fascinating is that of each of these prayers, Fr Archdale King states that the priest is moving his head in the form of a cross: Archdale King, The Rites of Eastern Christendom, (first published 1948 by the Catholic Book Agency, Rome, and republished in 2007 by Gorgias Press, Piscataway), volume I, 260 and 265.

 This is a rather unique gesture so far as I know; not so much a gesture as a sacred movement.
 By the use of the head, it is more than making the Sign of the Cross in the air, it is a partial identification of the entire person with the Lord.
-If the priest has become a symbol of the Cross, then he has become a symbol of the Lord, and as the Lord was hung from the Cross, of the possible appearance of the Lord.
-One could say that the priest prepares himself to be the instrument of the Lord in so thoroughly a symbolic way that it becomes mystical.
+If the priest has become a symbol of the Cross, then he has become a symbol of the Lord, and as the Lord was hung from the Cross, he has become a symbol of the possible appearance of the Lord.
+The priest prepares himself to be the instrument of the Lord in so thorough a way that it becomes a mystical identification.
 However, I believe that modern Maronite priests are unaware of this.

 This raises questions about the difference between the Latin and the Maronite liturgy through the Liturgy of the Eucharist. it may be there are profound differences which have been papered over because of Latin desire to assimilate all Eastern Catholic Churches to their own model, and an Eastern desire to cooperate with this.
 Part of this desire is found in an inability to imagine that there can be any other legitimate approach to the Eucharist than the one presently favoured in Rome.
 However, of all the Roman approaches to the role of the priest, there is no question: the older view of the priest as an alter Christus is much closer to the Maronite than the new one which sees him as a presider of a people’s Mass.